ethanselzer/react-hover-observer/README.md

 `hoverOffDelayInMs` : Number [optional] - Milliseconds to delay hover-off trigger.
 Defaults to zero.

+`onHoverChanged`: Function [optional] - Called with named argument `isHovering` when isHovering is set or unset.

+`shouldDecorateChildren` : Boolean [optional] - Defaults to true.
+Optionally suppress decoration of child components by setting this prop false.

 One or more of the following observer functions is required.
 There is not a default setting.

 `onMouseEnter` : Function